stephanieopala/coming-soon/README.md

 ## Coming Soon Landing page
-I worked on this project to parctise my skills in vanilla JavaScript.
+I worked on this project to practise on building with vanilla JavaScript.